Code2Math: Can Your Code Agent Effectively Evolve Math Problems Through Exploration?: Abstract

 \section{Abstract}

-As large language models (LLMs) advance their mathematical capabilities toward the IMO level, the scarcity of challenging, high-quality problems for training and evaluation has become a significant bottleneck.
+As large language models (LLMs) advance their mathematical capabilities toward the IMO and research level, the scarcity of challenging, high-quality problems has become a significant bottleneck for training, evaluation and self-evolution of LLMs.
 Simultaneously, recent code agents have demonstrated sophisticated skills in agentic coding and reasoning, suggesting that code execution can serve as a scalable environment for mathematical experimentation.
 In this paper, we investigate the potential of code agents to autonomously evolve existing math problems into more complex variations.
 We introduce a multi-agent framework designed to perform problem evolution while validating the solvability and increased difficulty of the generated problems.
 Our experiments demonstrate that, given sufficient test-time exploration, code agents can synthesize new, solvable problems that are structurally distinct from and more challenging than the originals.
 This work provides empirical evidence that code-driven agents can serve as a viable mechanism for synthesizing high-difficulty mathematical reasoning problems within scalable computational environments.
-Our data is available at \url{https://github.com/TarferSoul/Code2Math}.
+Code and data is available at \url{https://github.com/TarferSoul/Code2Math}.